2011 Lightship Europe airship crash: Accident

 At 8:30 am local time the airship began preparation for the flight, and the gas started being pumped inside it.
 At 9:30 am the load sheet was redacted, the aircraft had a weight of nearly 1,400 kg.
 At 6:08 pm the airship took off for the eighth flight of the day, on board that flight were pilot Nerandzic (who was the second pilot to fly the airship that day) and the three passengers.
 The flight plan was to fly over Bad Homburg, to allow the journalists to take photos of the preparation for a concert.
 After two hours of flight the pilot contacted the Reichelsheim airfield to report his position in preparation for landing; at that time he was 5 nautical miles south-west of the airfield.
 During the approach the passengers observed that the aircraft was descending quickly, and at 8:15 pm the airship impacted the ground about 470 m away from the landing spot.
-After the impact the occupants started to smell fuel on board and heat was perceived inside the gondola, this eventually lead to a fire, that started to develop in the aft part of the cabin.
+After the impact the occupants started to smell fuel on board and heat was perceived inside the gondola, this eventually led to a fire, that started to develop in the aft part of the cabin.
 The ground crew reported smoke coming from the cabin, and soon after the three passengers disembarked and the airship started to climb again.
 The aircraft reached 100 m of height, and the fire spread throughout the rest of the cabin and the envelope.
 At 8:20 pm the airship crashed about 400 m away from the touchdown point.
 The final report concluded that the landing gear moved so far back that the steel cable ruptured.
 As a result, the airship slid on the ground for a few meters and, during that movement, the broken gear ruptured a valve causing the fuel leak.

+Final report

 The final report concluded that the crash was caused by pilot error, and that the wind conditions at the landing airport and the erroneous loading of the airship were contributing factors.